willGraham01/PiranhasHalfyord/plot/background.md

 The Teeth's needs were more direct - they needed a source of income, and they needed it fast.
 Fortunately, Groubun was in a position to provide them with the equipment and potions they might need to do just that - provided they could provide the raw materials.
-Conversely, and materials the gang could provide would be "off the books" - if Groubun stole from the Ordo's supplies then that would again draw the scrutiny of the higher ups in the order.
+Conversely, any materials the gang could provide would be "off the books" - if Groubun stole from the Ordo's supplies then that would again draw the scrutiny of the higher ups in the order.

 Eventually a plan was conceived: